Malleidae

 Malleidae, or hammer oysters, is a family of saltwater clams.
 They are related to the pearl oysters, in the order Pteriida and the superfamily Pterioidea.
+There are about 22 species in this family.

 The shells of most of these animals are T-shaped, with the hinge along the top of the T, and with the byssus emerging from the hinge.
 An oblique ligament holds the hinge.
 The shell is partially nacreous.
 There is a single, large adductor muscle.
 The exhalant current exits at the hinge.

 Most hammer oysters live in tropical, coralline areas.